-Table 10.7: Portal Configuration Settings
+Table 10.5b: Portal Configuration Settings

-Setting Value Description Comment string optional description; portals are automatically assigned a numeric group ID Discovery Auth Method drop-down configures the authentication level required by the target for discovery menu of valid devices, where None will allow anonymous discovery while CHAP and Mutual CHAP require authentication Discovery Auth Group drop-down select a user created in Authorized Access if the Discovery Auth menu Method is set to CHAP or Mutual CHAP IP address drop-down select the IP address associated with an interface or the wildcard ad- menu dress of 0.0.0.0 (any interface) Port integer TCP port used to access the iSCSI target; default is 3260
+Setting Value Description Comment string optional description; portals are automatically assigned a numeric group ID Discovery drop- configures the authentication level required by the target for discovery of valid devices, Auth down where None will allow anonymous discovery while CHAP and Mutual CHAP require Method menu authentication Discovery drop- select a user created in "Authorized Access" if the "Discovery Auth Method" is set to Auth Group down CHAP or Mutual CHAP menu IP address drop- select the IP address associated with an interface or the wildcard address of 0.0.0.0 down (any interface) menu Port integer TCP port used to access the iSCSI target; default is 3260

-FreeNAS[®] systems with multiple IP addresses or interfaces can use a portal to provide services on different interfaces or subnets.
+FreeNAS® systems with multiple IP addresses or interfaces can use a portal to provide services on different interfaces or subnets.
 This can be used to configure multi-path I/O (MPIO).
 MPIO is more efficient than a link aggregation.